 - Ability to stand or sit for prolonged periods of time

 - Working knowledge of computers, fax, copiers and other technology as needed

 - Available to work at various locations if needed

-- Bilingual (English/Spanish) is preferred
+- Bilingual (English/Spanish) is a plus

 - Prepare treatment rooms for patient examinations, keeping the rooms neat and clean.